 Using the Chinese phrase “我要一杯咖啡”(Wǒ yào yībēi kāfēi, I would like a cup of coffee), to order a cup of coffee really isn’t sufficient these days.
 What about the size?
 Would you like it flavoured?
 How about the kind of coffee bean?
 None of this is covered by “我要一杯咖啡”.
 Here are some other things you can say to order a coffee using Mandarin Chinese language to properly order a cup of coffee.
+(For alcoholic drinks, see our guide on ordering drinks in Chinese).

 Core Chinese sentence structure